FernMiran/ComicApp_Blazor/README.md

 - **CLEAN Architecture:** Organizes the project into independent layers, enhancing separation of concerns, and making the system more maintainable and adaptable to changes.
 - **Domain-Driven Design (DDD):** Focuses on understanding the business domain and modeling the application based on the business requirements, ensuring the codebase is aligned with business expectations.
-- **CQRS with MediatR:** Implements the CQRS pattern using MediatR library to separate read and write operations, thereby improving performance, scalability, and security.
+- **CQRS with MediatR:** Implements the CQRS pattern using the MediatR library to separate read and write operations, improving performance, scalability, and security.
 - **Fluent API:** Utilizes Fluent API for configuration in Entity Framework Core, enabling more readable and maintainable code for entity configurations.
 - **Generic Repositories:** Implements generic repository pattern to abstract and encapsulate all data access in the application, reducing code redundancy and promoting code reuse.
 Additionally, asynchronous functions have been used in the generic repositories' implementation in the infrastructure layer, leveraging Entity Framework operations to efficiently manipulate the Entities asynchronously, enhancing application performance and responsiveness.